Skip to main content

 Kim and I didn't hesitate for a second.
 We both said yes in a heartbeat.
 Honestly, we're still not sure why Alison would want to walk with us again after all that waiting around, but we are so glad she asked.

 When we share our plans, the most common question is, "Why on earth would you do it again?"
 And it's a fair question.
 The answer is simple: because the Camino is unforgettable.
-It's a journey that stays with you long after the blisters have healed.
+It's a journey that stays with you long after your body recovers from the exhaustion.
+They say most people don't stop at one.
+The Camino keeps calling you back.

 Now, with just seven weeks to go until our next Camino, the excitement is building to a fever pitch.
 This time, we have a new pilgrim joining us!
 Julie is coming along, so we’ll be a fabulous foursome.